MicrosoftDocs/VBA-Docs/api/Visio.InitSettings.md

 ## Remarks

-You can use the  **InitSettings** method to reinitialize the Web page settings to those values stored in the registry.
+You can use the  **InitSettings** method to reinitialize the webpage settings to those values stored in the registry.

 ## Example

-The following example shows how to use the  **InitSettings** method to reinitialize the Web page settings to those that were saved in an earlier instance of Visio.
+The following example shows how to use the  **InitSettings** method to reinitialize the webpage settings to those that were saved in an earlier instance of Visio.

-Before running this example, replace  _path\filename_ with a valid path and file name for the Web page project file.
+Before running this example, replace  _path\filename_ with a valid path and file name for the webpage project file.